verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] I hold you in the highest affection
 - [ ] 28 is a great age to trot around in a burberry trench
 - [ ] It feels like there's something on your mind
+- [ ] What's been the best part of your week so far?